-After finishing your master’s degree program, you must complete 1,260 hours of clinical experience and a minimum of 36 weeks of full-time experience (or its part-time equivalent) working under the guidance of a Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) certified mentor within a span of two years.6 This transitional work experience helps candidates progress from supervised to independent practice.
+After finishing your master’s in speech pathologist degree program, you must complete 1,260 hours of clinical experience and a minimum of 36 weeks of full-time experience (or its part-time equivalent) working under the guidance of a Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) certified mentor within a span of two years.1 This transitional work experience helps speech pathology candidates progress from supervised to independent practice.

 In order to gain this valuable clinical experience, you may be required to obtain a temporary license (also referred to as a “limited license” or “intern license”) from the board of speech-language pathology and audiology in your state.
 Requirements to qualify include a master’s or doctoral degree from an accredited CAA program and a mentor-approved plan for the completion of your clinical fellowship.

 During your clinical fellowship, you should register to take the Praxis exam in Speech-Language Pathology, administered by the Education Testing Service (ETS).
 Students must score at least 1622 points out of 200 to pass the exam and move forward toward certification as an SLP.
 Achieving this goal is a requirement to be eligible for the final steps.

 Step 5: National ASHA Certification & State Licensing